QuickStart¶

 Colab plots work with RocketCEA as well.

-Windows 10 with WSL¶
+Windows 10 or 11 with WSL¶

 RocketCEA can also be installed on Windows Subsystem for Linux (WSL)